-Highly Effective Effective Needs Improvement Ineffective

-As well as meeting all of the effective The school professional meets most, The school professional meets few or

-elements, the school professional's: The school professional's: but not all of the effective elements. none of the effective elements.

-Proposed approach to the assessment

-is congruent with the Instruction

-objectives, both in content and Instruction objectives are assessed

-process. through the proposed plan.

-Assessment criteria and expectations Assessment criteria and expectations

-are clear and have been clearly are clear and have been clearly

-communicated to students. communicated to students.

-Students are aware of how they are

-meeting the established goal and

-expectations and an opportunity exists

-~ ·

-the next steps. students.
+Highly Effective Effective Needs Improvement Ineffective As well as meeting all of the effective The school professional meets most, The school professional meets few or elements, the school professional's: The school professional's: but not all of the effective elements. none of the effective elements.
+Proposed approach to the assessment is congruent with the Instruction objectives, both in content and Instruction objectives are assessed process. through the proposed plan.
+Assessment criteria and expectations Assessment criteria and expectations are clear and have been clearly are clear and have been clearly communicated to students. communicated to students.
+Students are aware of how they are meeting the established goal and expectations and an opportunity exists for students to participate in planning for individuals and groups of the next steps. students.